The Armed Forces Covenant sets out the relationship between the nation, the state and the armed forces.

-At the local level, ‘community covenants’ are being signed across the country bringing military and civilian communities together.
+At the local level, ‘covenants’ are being signed across the country bringing military and civilian communities together.

 Central government has made sure that doesn’t happen by letting schools go over their maximum class size to fit in a service child.
 It’s not about getting special treatment that ordinary citizens wouldn’t receive, or getting a better result.

 For those that have given the most, such as the injured and the bereaved, central government has established a scholarship fund for bereaved service children.

 - Recognise and remember the sacrifices made by the Armed Forces community